KonduitAI/dl4j-dev-tools/codegen/README.md

 ## Input
-Available within an op and a config context
+Available within an op, mixin and a config context

     Input(FLOATING_POINT, "b"){ /* input properties in input context */ }
     val a = Input(INT, "a"){ /* input properties in input context */ }